alfusinigoj/kerberos-auth-egress-wcf-client-interceptor/README.md

 		</client>
 	</system.serviceModel>
   ```
-8. To see debug logs, please set the log level to "Debug", via environment variable "Logging:LogLevel:Default"
+8. To see debug logs, please set the log level to "Debug", via environment variable "PivotalIwaWcfClientInterceptor:LogLevel:Default"